Ventanas Mexico

 • House slippers or rubber thongs - All floors are tile in Mexico.
 Very hard on the feet and back.

-• Hats, fun sunglasses, pretty sandals, jewelry for going out, and beach or casual wear.
+• Hats, fun sunglasses, pretty sandals, inexpensive jewelry for going out, and beach or casual wear.

 Related: